The Fool Tarot Card Meaning

 Reversed career and work:

 When the Fool card is reversed in your work-life, your job can feel like a heavy burden.
 It’s often a card that represents chaotic and unorganized workplaces.
 You may feel like you’re floundering due to the workplace’s lack of clear expectations and goals.
-If you’re already self-employed or are working on a project, the Fool card is a sign to get clear on your goals and tasks that need to be completed.
+If you’re already self-employed or are working on a project, the Fool reversed card is a sign to get clear on your goals and tasks that need to be completed.
 If there are no tangible milestones to hit, you may find yourself losing control of the reins on this endeavor.
 If you have trouble prioritizing, don’t be afraid to ask for outside help.

 Reversed People and Personalities:

 The Fool reversed can be someone in a reckless stage of their lives.
-Many of the traits that make The Fool personality types refreshing and endearing can become dysfunctional when taken to access.
+Many of the traits that make The Fool personality types refreshing and endearing can become dysfunctional when taken to excess.
 Particularly, when reversed, you may be avoiding important responsibilities.
 It can be a person whose life is currently too chaotic or unorganized to sustain a healthy relationship.

 I am ready for my next adventure.